mysqlcheck -c DBNAME TableName -u root -p

 1. Check a Specific Table in a Database

-If your application gives an error message saying that a specific table is corrupted, execute the mysqlcheck command to check that one table.
+If your application gives an error message saying that a specific table

 The following example checks TableName table in DBNAME database.